SENS3: Multisensory Database of Finger-Surface Interactions and Corresponding Sensations: SENS3 Database

 \section{SENS3 Database}

-We aimed to overcome the limitations of previous databases summarized in Section~\ref{sec:related} with \href{https://sites.google.com/view/sens3/home}{SENS3}.
-We recorded the data while participants explored the surfaces with their \emph{bare} fingers.
-As human fingertips show variety in geometry and mechanical properties~\cite{manfredi2014natural,serhat2022contact}, we collected data from \emph{multiple} people.
+We aimed to overcome the limitations of previous databases summarized in Section~\ref{sec:related} with \href{https://www.sens3.net}{SENS3}.
+We recorded the physical interaction data while participants explored the surfaces with their \emph{bare} fingers.
+As human fingertips show variety in geometry and mechanical properties~\cite{manfredi2014natural,serhat2022contact}, we collected this data from \emph{two} people.
 Moreover, as previous studies~\cite{lederman2004multisensory} showed evidence that all tactile, visual, and auditory cues contribute to surface perception, we recorded \emph{multisensory} information that spans these three senses.
-Additionally, we collected user sensation ratings to complement the physical recordings to understand human texture and machine perception and develop algorithms for effective texture rendering.
+Additionally, we collected sensation ratings from \emph{13} people to complement the physical recordings to understand human texture and machine perception and develop algorithms for effective texture rendering.

 For \textbf{tactile data}, we aimed to capture perceptually relevant multi-modal material properties: \emph{warmth, compliance, friction}, and \emph{roughness}~\cite{Okamoto2013PsychophysicalDO}.
 Previous works indicated that optimal exploratory procedures differ for the information to be gathered~\cite{lederman1987hand}.
 These procedures include lateral motion for roughness, pressure for compliance/hardness, and static contact for thermal properties.
 Furthermore, later studies showed that tapping is also suitable for hardness discrimination~\cite{richardson2022learning,culbertson2016importance}.
 Therefore, we collected information with four distinct exploratory procedures: static contact, pressing, tapping, and sliding (lateral motion).